-25 As for the relationship with the laws with regard to intellectual properties, discussions are in progress in the Cabinet Office and the Agency for Cultural Affairs, so pay close attention to the consideration status in the future.
-As for the relationship between AI and copyrights, especially, the Legal System Subcommittee of the Copyright Subdivision of the Culture Council is arranging their discussions, so it is important that each AI business actor to consider response policies based on the intent of these discussions.
+16 As for the relationship with the laws with regard to intellectual properties, discussions are in progress in the Intellectual Property Strategy Promotion Office under the Cabinet Office and the Agency for Cultural Affairs, so pay close attention to the consideration status in the future.
+As for the relationship between AI and copyrights, especially, the Legal System Subcommittee of the Copyright Subdivision of the Culture Council is arranging their discussions, so it is important that each AI business actor understands the intent of these discussions.